compute rdf command

 Define a computation that calculates the radial distribution function (RDF), also called g(r), and the coordination number for a group of particles.
-Both are calculated in histogram form by binning pairwise distances into Nbin bins from 0.0 to the maximum force cutoff defined by the pair_style command.
+Both are calculated in histogram form by binning pairwise distances into Nbin bins from 0.0 to the maximum force cutoff defined by the pair_style command or the cutoff distance Rcut specified via the cutoff keyword.
 The bins are of uniform size in radial distance.
 Thus a single bin encompasses a thin shell of distances in 3d and a thin ring of distances in 2d.

 The itypeN and jtypeN arguments are optional.
 These arguments must come in pairs.
 If no pairs are listed, then a single histogram is computed for g(r) between all atom types.
 If one or more pairs are listed, then a separate histogram is generated for each itype,jtype pair.